Jamie-R24/ExecStackInvestigation/README.md

 <img width="2264" height="236" alt="image" src="https://github.com/user-attachments/assets/44676f7c-3c11-47bd-99c1-55b3d1e9345f" />

 The address for `setbuf()` is from the GOT (global offset table).
-Referrencing the GOT entry for `setbuf()` should return us the actual memory locaiton of the function.
+Referrencing the GOT entry for `setbuf()` should return us the actual memory location of the function.

 We have the necessary addresses now so we can leak the actual address of `setbuf()` within the program.
 We can throw together this initial python script to obtain the information.